-A scan over β was then performed (Fig. 8) for N = 30, and $\rho^ = 1/800$.
+A scan over β was then performed (figure 8) for N = 30, and $\rho^ = 1/800$.
 This β scan was achieved by scaling the height of the pressure pedestal, while keeping the edge temperature fixed.
 For both global gyrokinetic and MHD simulations, there is a critical- β , below which ballooning modes do not grow.
 The critical- β is the same for the ORB5 simulations and the MISHKA simulations.
-The drift-kinetic scan, performed by neglecting gyroaveraging, has a higher critical- β than either MHD or global gyrokinetics: the very good agreement in critical β between gyrokinetics and MHD is perhaps fortuitous, since it is only in the limit where gyroaveraging has a negligible impact that agreement is expected.
+The drift-kinetic scan, performed by neglecting gyroaveraging, has a higher critical- β than either MHD or global gyrokinetics: the very good agreement in critical β between gyrokinetics and MHD was initially unexpected, as some previous work has resulted in observed differences between the critical- β observed between these two theories [45].
+However, other work [17] shows that in the high temperature gradient regime, which we are in for this equilibirium as the pressure gradient is due to solely the temperature gradient, the critical- β is comparable for MHD and gyrokinetics, as the theory presented in reference [29] is valid.
 Note that we are looking here at relatively large N where (WKB-) ballooning theory would be expected to be valid.
 We have not examined the ρ^ dependence of the critical β value.

-8 Local Comparison
+8. Local comparison

 One effect that is missing from the basic MHD formalism compared to gyrokinetic formalisms is diamagnetic drift stabilisation.
-The frequency associated with the diamagnetic frequency (the velocity divided by the wavenumber) is proportional to N, which results in an effect that causes the growth rate to reduce as Nincreases (the diamagnetic drift is opposite to the ∇B and curvature drifts that drive the instability).
-A formulation of the diamagnetic drift frequency is given in Section 3, as
+The frequency associated with the diamagnetic frequency (the diamagnetic velocity divided by the wavenumber) is proportional to N as shown in equation (4) (since the diamagnetic drift is proportional to the poloidal mode number, M, and, for KBMs, Nq (s = 0.5) = M), which results in a decrease in the growth rate as N increases (the diamagnetic drift is opposite to the ∇B and curvature drifts that drive the instability).
+A formulation of the diamagnetic drift frequency is given in section 3, as